juliasilge/supervised-ML-case-studies-course/README.md

 <img src="static/logo.svg" align="center" width="450px"/>
 </p>

-# Welcome to the course repo for **Supervised Machine Learning: Case Studies in R**! 🎉 Y
+# Welcome to the course repo for **Supervised Machine Learning: Case Studies in R**! 🎉
 ou can access [this course for free online](linkylink).

 This course approaches supervised machine learning using: